-1. Introduction 2
+1. Introduction 3

-The Audience for this Technical Information Note 2
+The Au dience for this Technical Information Note 3

 2. What is Townscape?
-3
+4

-Why Townscape Matters 5
+Why To wnscape Matters 7

 What is Townscape Character Assessment?
-5
+7

-What are the benefits of Townscape Character Assessment?
-6
+What a re the benefits of Townscape Character Assessment?
+8

-3. Application of Townscape Character Assessment 6
+3. Application of Townscape Character Assessment 8

-Introduction 6
+Introdu ction 8

-Plan-making and policy 6
+Plan-ma aking and policy 8

-Masterplanning 7
+Master planning 9

-Assessment and the parallel process of project design 8
+Assessn nent and the parallel process of project design 10

-4. The Townscape Character Assessment Process 10
+4. The Townscape Character Assessment Process 11

-Specific considerations for Townscape Character Assessment 10
+Specific specific considerations for Townscape Character Assessment

-5. References and further reading 15
+5. References and further reading 17

-6. Glossary of Terms 17
+6. Glossary of Terms 19

 This Technical Information Note provides an overview of the townscape character assessment process, signposting to existing guidance.
+It was updated in April 2018 to take account of guidance published by Historic England in December 2017.